Glossary Terms

 A higher APY generally indicates more favorable terms for you.
 So, when you see two financial products offering similar nominal interest rates, check their APY to identify the one that will help your money grow faster.

-How to Check for APY in Your Accounts
+How To Check For APY In Your Accounts

 Financial institutions are required to provide information about the APY, as well as details regarding fees and interest, in compliance with regulations such as the Truth in Savings Act (Federal Reserve Regulation DD).